 Most Antarctica tour providers have a minimum age requirement that ranges from 6 to 12 years old, while others leave it up to the parents to decide whether the cruise will be appropriate for their children.
 That being said, it’s best to check with your tour operator for any restrictions that they may have.
 Most of the time though, given the limited access to medical facilities, children with chronic conditions such as asthma, etc. are not advised to go on an Antarctica cruise.

-Just take note that long trips on sea can be tiring for children.
-Of course, there are a lot of fascinating wildlife and scenes to keep them occupied but it’s always a good idea to bring plenty of entertainment options for your kids.
+Just take note that long trips to the sea can be tiring for children.
+Of course, there is a lot of fascinating wildlife and scenes to keep them occupied but it’s always a good idea to bring plenty of entertainment options for your kids.
+(Antarctica FAQ)

 Absolutely!
 Some ships have single occupancy rooms or have shared room cabins; and of course, you’ll never really be alone during the trip because there are so many opportunities for mingling with others.
 (Or of course, if you want more solitude, you’re free to maintain that too!).